 - 8.1.
 As previously stated, PCAC is seeking a Development Consultant, an Operator and an Investment Banker who, collectively, can provide for the successful implementation of a senior learning community on the Purchase College campus. - 8.2.
 Evaluation criteria will be separated into several components for each of the respondents.
-Each component will be weighted for the purpose of scoring the proposals. - 8.2.1.
-Proposals Specific to the Development Consultant. - 8.2.1.1.
+Each component will be weighted for the purpose of scoring the proposals.

+8.2.1.
+Proposals Specific to the Investment Banker.

+- 8.2.1.1.
 Experience.
-The experience of the proposed team in executing similar projects will be evaluated.
-Included in the evaluation of this element will be an assessment of the number and quality of successfully completed projects of similar scope and size.
-The experience and success of the key personnel of the team will also be evaluated, as will the capacity of the firm to execute the project, given its current and anticipated workloads.
+The experience of the proposed team in financing similar projects will be evaluated.
+Included in the evaluation of this element will be an assessment of the number and quality of successfully financed projects of similar scope and size.
+The experience and success of the key personnel of the team will also be evaluated, as will the capacity of the firm to manage the project, given its current and anticipated workloads.
 This component will be weighted at 25%. - 8.2.1.2.
 Presentations and Interviews.
 The Selection Advisory Committee, defined in Section 9.1, will invite all respondents who have submitted complete proposals to present their proposals to the Committee and to participate in a formal interview process.
-The Committee will evaluate the respondents' demonstration of knowledge of the industry and of the development processes and of their understanding of the project's scope and mission.
+The Committee will evaluate the respondents' demonstration of knowledge of the industry and of the financing processes and of their understanding of the project's scope and mission.
 This component will be weighted at 20%. - 8.2.1.3.
 Financial Consideration.
-The proposals will be evaluated based on total fee amounts and on the timing and/or milestones at which times fees will be earned.
+The proposals will be evaluated based on the total amount and timing of fee and/or commission to be earned for each financing element.
 This component will be weighted at 30%. - 8.2.1.4.
-Project Vision and Conceptual Planning.
-Respondents will be evaluated on their Project Vision Statement and on their approach to the land planning, architectural programming, marketing, and operational programming for the project.
+Project Vision and Financing Plan.
+Respondents will be evaluated on their Project Vision Statement and on their approach to the financing for the project.
 This component will be weighted at 20%. - 8.2.1.5.
 MBE-WBE-MWBE Status.
 Certified status as a New York State MBE, WBE or MWBE will be weighted at 5%.